 Waking up in Dhaka I hear the ringing of bells on rickshaws, people yelling, and dogs barking.
 I am staying on the 9th floor of an office building that rises high over the slums on Dhaka’s southwestern outskirts.
-I look out the window, and I can see a rainstorm blowing in from the south.
-The Muslim call to prayer eerily wafts over the half-finished buildings all around me from the local mosques.
+I look out the window, and I can see a rainstorm ominously blowing in from the south.
+The Muslim call to prayer eerily wafts from the local mosques over the half-finished buildings surrounding my vantage point.
 These buildings look like construction sites because they are.
 Or, were.
-The projects had long been abandoned, but families have crowded into the available spaces nonetheless.
+The projects had long since been abandoned, but families have crowded into the available spaces nonetheless.
 Then there’s a gust of wind.
 Thunder rocks the city like bombs going off.
 The sky turns an uneasy yellow color.
 The children below laugh and yell every time lightening flashes across the sky.
-I run for my camera:
+I run for my camera...

 Being in Dhaka during monsoon season definitely came with downsides, but these rain clouds had a silver lining.
 Getting caught in the rain with my camera meant that I could get shots like these... right before I ran to find shelter.